Alfred J. Seaman Award

 - the student’s resume

-- other supporting materials the student wishes to include
+- other relevant supporting materials the student wishes to include

-Papers may be up to 5,000 words and must be submitted in digital form or hard copy.
-Each paper should address one or more aspects of the relationship between advertising and society.
+Papers may be up to 5,000 words and must be submitted in digital form via email to firstname.lastname@example.org.
+Each paper should address one or more aspects of the relationship between advertising and society; or marketing insights and innovation.
 The paper should promote one or more theses or hypotheses and should set out to support the perspective the paper is trying to prove.

-Papers may employ original research, secondary research or a combination of both.
-Typically, a paper will be one that the student has prepared as part of a course.
+Students are strongly urged to employ original research, yet secondary research or a combination of both is acceptable.
+Typically, a paper will be one that the student has prepared as a part of a course.
 However, papers written specifically for project submission are also welcome.

-Additional supporting material beyond the 5,000 words may be included in the form of appendices to cover such items as sources/footnotes, research data/tables, creative samples, etc.
+Note: Additional supporting material beyond the 5,000 words may be included in the form of appendices to cover such items as sources/footnotes, research data/tables, creative samples etc.

 Submissions will be evaluated based on five (5) criteria:

-- Idea – How original is the idea relative to the subject of advertising in society?
-How well does it advance important discourse on the subject?
+- Idea – How original is the idea relative to the subject category?
+How well does it advance important discourse?

 - Hypotheses – How interesting, cogent and compelling are the hypotheses offered?
 Are the hypotheses capable of being supported?